 Premise Identification – Important for Safeguarding BC’s horses.

 The British Columbia Premises Identification (PID)Program was established to reduce the impact of livestock disease or natural disaster emergencies by gathering and organizing information about the location of animals, the types of animals at each location and how to quickly contact those responsible for the health of those animals.
-PID will be mandatory as of July 2022
+PID has been mandatory since July 2022

 What is a Premises ID?